tho-nk/camera_calibration/README.md

 Enter the container:

-- `docker exec -it bilberry /bin/bash`
+- `docker exec -it calibration /bin/bash`
 - `cd /home/ugitho/workspaces`

 Scripts are available to build, test, and run the project: